 Criticism leveled at the IDA by members of the Oireachtas was negligible, indicative of the level of support enjoyed by the organization not only of successive governments, but also of the political establishment.
 Government came to the defense of the IDA.
-The Taoiseach of the time, Garret Fitzgerald, pointed to the failures of indigenous industry to prepare for liberalized markets, despite government and IDA help to adapt to new conditions (PDDE, Vol.342, Cols.838-839, 11-May-1983).
-The Tánaiste (i.e., Deputy Prime Minister) of the time, Dick Spring, pointed to the continuity of industrial policy over successive governments since the late 1950s and observed that the IDA was not to blame for the weaknesses identified by Telesis; rather it was a problem of an inadequate policy framework (PDDE, Vol.342, Col.861, 11-May-1983).
-For its part, the IDA believed the overall impact of Telesis was harmful, with many of its core recommendations considered 'reckless', and saw Telesis as an attempt by certain interests to substantially neuter the IDA (White, 2006).
+The Taoiseach of the time, Garret Fitzgerald, pointed to the failures of indigenous industry to prepare for liberalized markets, despite government and IDA help to adapt to new conditions (PDDE, v.342, col.838-839, 11-May-1983).
+The Tánaiste (i.e., Deputy Prime Minister) of the time, Dick Spring, pointed to the continuity of industrial policy over successive governments since the late 1950s and observed that the IDA was not to blame for the weaknesses identified by Telesis; rather it was a problem of an inadequate policy framework (PDDE, v.342, col.861, 11-May-1983).
+For its part, the IDA believed the overall impact of Telesis was harmful, with many of its core recommendations considered "reckless", and saw Telesis as an attempt by certain interests to substantially neuter the IDA (WHITE, 2006).

-Nonetheless, the organization acknowledged acceptance of many Telesis recommendations and indicated that it was already dedicating more effort to encouraging more companies to export and to bolstering the indigenous industrial base (Snoddy, 1982: 31).
-Then managing director, White, emphasized the continuity of industrial policy and considered that programs would not be cancelled and that existing policies would not be reversed (Snoddy, 1982: 31).
-As Keenan (1984: 23) noted, the 'IDA is not just good at promoting jobs; it is a remarkably flexible organisation with a proven ability to respond to changes in the economic climate and maintain its position as the pivotal organisation in development strategy.'
+Nonetheless, the organization acknowledged acceptance of many Telesis recommendations and indicated that it was already dedicating more effort to encouraging more companies to export and to bolstering the indigenous industrial base (SNODDY, 1982, p.31).
+Then managing director, White, emphasized the continuity of industrial policy and considered that programs would not be cancelled and that existing policies would not be reversed (SNODDY, 1982, p.31).
+As Keenan (1984, p.23) noted, the "IDA is not just good at promoting jobs; it is a remarkably flexible organisation with a proven ability to respond to changes in the economic climate and maintain its position as the pivotal organisation in development strategy".

-Representing its response to Telesis (1982) and NESC (1982), and incorporating many of the recommendations contained in the IDA's 1983 Strategic Plan, the government published its White Paper on Industrial Policy (1984) to cover the decade ahead.
+Representing its response to Telesis (1982) and NESC (1982), and incorporating many of the recommendations contained in the IDA's 1983 Strategic Plan, the government published its White Paper on Industrial Policy (GOVERNMET OF IRELAND, 1984) to cover the decade ahead.
 The major change implied in the White Paper was not to the IDA nor was it to the general system of incentives; rather it was to the selective manner in which the incentives were to be applied.
 The new policy orientation involved little change with regard to foreign investment, albeit more emphasis was placed on attracting projects where key functions, such as marketing and R&D, would be performed, in addition to projects that would allow for development of linkages to the Irish economy.

-The White Paper (1984) recognized the significant contribution of the foreign sector to the country's economic development.
-It echoed the concerns of both the NESC (1982) and the IDA in asserting that there would be no 'sudden or radical' changes to the incentives for foreign investment.
-Indeed, the government's stated position was that organization.
-The outcome of Telesis and the debate it engendered was the setting of an adjusted course, building on past success and reflecting the lessons learned from experience gained to that point.
-While the IDA was seriously questioned, potential dissidence was avoided through government and opposition remaining aligned, along with foreign investors.
+The White Paper (GOVERNMENT OF IRELAND, 1984) recognized the significant contribution of the foreign sector to the country's economic development.
+It echoed the concerns of both the NESC (1982) and the IDA in asserting that there would be no "sudden or radical" changes to the incentives for foreign investment.
+Indeed, the government's stated position was that

 [t]he consistency and stability over many years of our policies for industrial development have been a major source of strength.
 Changes in Government have not resulted in major reversals of policy as has happened in other countries.
 There has always been a favourable Government attitude towards investment in Ireland by foreign industry.
-(White Paper on Industrial Policy, 1984: 7)
+(GOVERNMENT OF IRELAND, 1984, p.7)